rahatarmanahmed/ytccc/README.md

 ## Installation

+This script requires that you have ffmpeg installed and available on your path.

 You will need to have `grunt-cli` installed globally to install this.
 Install it with `npm install -g grunt-cli`.
 Then clone this repository and run `npm install && grunt && npm link`.